Rural Investment and Prosperity Project

 • Attending meetings convened by partner organizations.

-• Experience in community outreach, research, and/or program evaluation.
+• Experience in community outreach, equity lens and understanding, and program evaluation.

 • A sincere curiosity about rural communities; willingness to explore issues of inclusion, power, privilege, and diversity; and exceptional commitment to personal integrity, professionalism, and excellence.